lpatino1/concertopia/README.md

 - utilizing GitHub for collaboration and app deployment
 - user interactivity

 Our app, Concertopia, allows users to quickly and easily find fun and functional information about their favorite musical artists.
 This includes popular songs, song lyrics, and even links to a music video of their favorite songs.
-Concertopia also features a TicketMaster Event Widget that allows users to find upcoming events in their area.
+Concertopia also features a TicketMaster Map Widget that allows users to find upcoming events in their area.

 This project was very educational for our team, as we tested different API's with various levels of public accessibility.
-We landed on the following API's:
+We used the following API's:

 - The Audio DB
 - Lyrcs.ovh